 The answer is simple - to retain your place at the forefront of your field, create videos that are under 2 minutes (ideally around 10-30 seconds), be sure to promote your video on the most appropriate platform, and fully incorporate video into your content marketing strategy.

 We live in a society that is fast-paced and expects instant gratification, so why fight it?
 Embrace short videos, give consumers what they want and get creative with it.

 6) Native Advertising

-Native Advertising is a form of (digital) advertising that blends with the platform on which it sits, and tends to be less in-your-face than standard advertisements, banner ads or pop-ups.
-You can usually find native ads on social feeds or in blogs, for example.
+Native Advertising is a form of digital advertising that blends with the platform on which it sits and tends to be less in-your-face than standard advertisements, banner ads or pop-ups.
+You can usually find native ads on social feeds, in blogs or situated within most web pages.
 Research shows that consumers interact with native ads 53% more than display ads, which drives an 18% increase in consumers’ intent to purchase.

 The question is, do people like native ads or do they feel like they’re being tricked?
-According to a recent study at Stanford University, native advertising doesn’t fool consumers: they know that these native ads are the same as normal adverts, however they still have a strong effect on purchase behavior.
-So perhaps consumers enjoy the fact that these ads are less intrusive, as research shows that whilst users don’t tend to click on the ad directly, they come back and access the content later on, organically.
+According to a Stanford University study, native advertising doesn’t fool consumers: they know that these digital ads are the same as normal adverts, however, they still have a strong effect on purchase behaviour.
+So perhaps consumers enjoy the fact that these ads are less intrusive and more tailored, as research shows that whilst users don’t tend to click on the ad directly, they come back and access the content later on, organically.

 What are the benefits?

 Native advertising works in the same way as content marketing in that it encourages actions such as generating leads and consumer communication.
 They also improve Click-Through Rates (CTRs) and reduce bounce rates.
 Whilst native advertising is not content marketing, they do work in tandem.
 According to Neil Patel, the ads must be surrounded by relevant content to be effective.
 He goes on to say that the combination of content marketing and native ads produce the perfect transition.